postcss/postcss/README.new.md

 Currently, PostCSS has more than 200 plugins.
 Here are our favorite plugins which best demonstrate PostCSS’ power.
 You can find all of the plugins in the [plugins list] or in the [searchable catalog].

+If you have any new ideas, [PostCSS plugin development] is really easy.

 [searchable catalog]: http://postcss.parts
 [plugins list]:       https://github.com/postcss/postcss/blob/master/docs/plugins.md